 Does your student attend a school in David Douglas, Reynolds, or Centennial school district (within the Portland city limits)?
-SRTS coordinators will be organizing various outreach events with the school community in these areas to gather feedback.
-Contact your coordinator for more information:
+SRTS coordinators organized various outreach events with the school community in these areas to gather feedback.
+Contact your coordinator if you have questions:

 David Douglas - Xao Xiong, email@example.com, 503-823-5358

 Reynolds (Alder, Glenfair, & Margaret Scott) - Janis McDonald, firstname.lastname@example.org, 503-823-5358